Blog Post - What Is a Buyer's Agent and How Do You Become One?

 As mentioned above, a buyer's agent is typically paid through a commission, which is a percentage of the sale price of the property that they help the buyer purchase.
 The commission is usually paid by the seller's agent or broker, and it is split between the two agents.

 The commission for the buyer's agent is predetermined by the seller and outlined in the listing agreement, with details usually listed in the MLS listings.
-The commission rate can vary, but the average commission for buyer's agents is typically between 2.5% to 3% of the sale price, depending on local customs and seller preferences.

 However, the actual amount the agent receives is dependent on the compensation structure between the agent and their brokerage, with most agents operating on a commission split.
 This split can vary between 50% to 100% of the commission, with some agents receiving the entire commission.